KDE/clazy/checks/level0/README-qdatetime-utc.md

-qdatetime-utc
+# qdatetime-utc

-Finds expensive calls to QDateTime::currentDateTime() which should be replaced by QDateTime::currentDateTimeUTC() in order to avoid timezone code paths.
+Finds calls to `QDateTime::currentDateTime()` which should be replaced by `QDateTime::currentDateTimeUTC()` in order to avoid expensive timezone code paths.

 The two supported cases are:
 - QDateTime::currentDateTime().to_timeT() -> QDateTime::currentDateTimeUTC().to_timeT()
 - QDateTime::currentDateTime().toUTC() -> QDateTime::currentDateTimeUTC()